 I leave the path and stride onto an apron of concrete.
 Two men and a woman work at the rear of an articulated lorry.
 As I approach I can see they’re struggling with a boy.
 Maybe they want to put him in the back.

-Maybe that was a bit cruel but if that’s the sort of thing she uses her arm for then she’s better off without it.
+Maybe I was a bit cruel but if that’s the sort of thing she uses her arm for then she’s better off without it.

 It takes her and the two men a moment to work out what happened.
 They drop the boy and look around, see me approaching.
 The woman staggers, clutches her useless shoulder.
 Blood pumps over the concrete.